iechor/docs/content/language/dotnet/develop.md

 ## Update the application

-This section uses a different branch of the `docker-dotnet-sample` repository that contains an updated .NET application.
+This section uses a different branch of the `iechor-dotnet-sample` repository that contains an updated .NET application.
 The updated application is on the `add-db` branch of the repository you cloned in [Containerize a .NET application](containerize.md).

 To get the updated code, you need to checkout the `add-db` branch.
 For the changes you made in [Containerize a .NET application](containerize.md), for this section, you can stash them.
-In a terminal, run the following commands in the `docker-dotnet-sample` directory.
+In a terminal, run the following commands in the `iechor-dotnet-sample` directory.

 1. Stash any previous changes.